Metropolis--Hastings with Scalable Subsampling: Theoretical results

 \subsubsection{General bounds on the remainders}

 We first prove general bounds which will be useful in all of our examples in Sections \ref{section:simulation} and \ref{section:real_datasets} and many others besides.
-These general bounds then lead to specific forms in each example; see the end of this subsection for cases of logistic regression, probit regression and a form of Poisson regression.
+These general bounds then lead to specific forms in each example; see the end of Subsection \ref{sec.bounds} for cases of logistic regression, probit regression, robust regression and a form of Poisson regression.
+To simplify notation, and because Theorem \ref{theorem.remainders} as stated is more general than the subsampling situation for which we employ it, for most of this section, we drop the subscript $i$ in $r_i^{(k)}$, and in $\ell_i$ and its derivatives.
+Theorem \ref{theorem.remainders} is proved in Appendix \ref{proof.theorem.remainders}.

 \begin{theorem} Let $\theta,\theta',\thetahat\in \cX \subseteq\mathbb{R}^d$ and let $\mathcal{A}$ be the triangle with vertices at $\theta,\theta',\thetahat$.
-Let $\ell:\mathbb{R}^d\to \mathbb{R}$ and let $g(\theta)=\nabla \log \pi(\theta)$ and $H(\theta)=\nabla \nabla^\top \log \pi(\theta)$.
+Let $\ell:\mathbb{R}^d\to \mathbb{R}$ and let $g(\theta)=\nabla \ell(\theta)$ and $H(\theta)=\nabla \nabla^\top \ell(\theta)$.
 Let $\|v\|$ indicate the $L_2$ norm of $v$.
 Set

-\begin{itemize} \item Suppose that there exists $x\in \mathbb{R}^d$ and $M_1\ge 0$ such that for any $\theta_1\in \mathcal{A}$ and $u,v \in \mathbb{R}^d$,
+\begin{itemize} \item Suppose that there exists $x\in \mathbb{R}^d$ and $K_1\ge 0$ such that for any $\theta_1\in \mathcal{A}$ and $u,v \in \mathbb{R}^d$,

 Then